WHAT IS CLOUD COMPUTING?

 - Digital Transformation (DX)

-Ask any CIO, and they’ll probably tell you that DX is one of their top priorities. com defines DX as “the application of digital capabilities to processes, products, and assets to improve efficiency, enhance customer value, manage risk, and uncover new monetization opportunities.”
+Ask any CIO, and they’ll probably tell you that DX is one of their top priorities.
+CIO.com defines digital transformation as “the application of digital capabilities to processes, products, and assets to improve efficiency, enhance customer value, manage risk, and uncover new monetization opportunities.”
 While that’s admittedly a mouthful, it’s easier to think of DX in terms of delivering a better, cheaper, and faster user experience.
 Unlike legacy infrastructure, the cloud provides an attractive platform on which to deliver on the demands of DX.
 Applications are faster to deploy, and the cloud offers analytics and automation capabilities not available with legacy, premises-based technology.

 - Lower, More Predictable Costs